Matt Wisler: San Francisco Giants

 Wisler signed a one-year deal with the San Francisco Giants on December 8, 2020.
 After struggling to a 6.05 ERA in 21 appearances for the Giants, Wisler was designated for assignment on June 9, 2021.

 Tampa Bay Rays

 On June 11, 2021, Wisler was traded to the Tampa Bay Rays in exchange for minor league pitcher Michael Plassmeyer.
-Wisler appeared in 27 games for Tampa Bay down the stretch, pitching to a 2-3 record and 2.15 ERA with 36 strikeouts in 29.1 innings of work.
+On July 7, Wisler combined with Collin McHugh, Josh Fleming, Diego Castillo, and Peter Fairbanks to no–hit the Cleveland Indians.
+However, since the feat was achieved in a truncated seven–inning doubleheader game, it was not recorded as an official no-hitter.
+Wisler appeared in 27 games for Tampa Bay down the stretch, pitching to a 2–3 record and 2.15 ERA with 36 strikeouts in 29.1 innings of work.

 In 2022, Wisler made 39 appearances out of the bullpen for the Rays.
-He posted a 3-3 record and 2.25 ERA with 35 strikeouts in 44.0 innings pitched before he was designated for assignment on September 5, 2022.
+He posted a 3–3 record and 2.86 ERA with 34 strikeouts and 14 walks, before missing significant time from July to September with a neck injury.
+Wisler was designated for assignment on September 5, 2022.
 He rejected an outright assignment on September 7 and became a free agent.

 Detroit Tigers

 On February 13, 2023, Wisler signed a minor league contract with the Detroit Tigers organization.
+In 39 appearances for the Triple–A Toledo Mud Hens, he posted a 5–2 record and 4.40 ERA with 53 strikeouts and 2 saves in 47.0 innings of work.
+On August 5, Wisler was released by the Tigers.

+Toronto Blue Jays

+On August 12, 2023, Wisler signed a minor league contract with the Toronto Blue Jays.
+In 15 appearances out of the bullpen for the Triple–A Buffalo Bisons, he recorded a 5.17 ERA with 20 strikeouts across 15 2/3 innings of work.
+Wisler elected free agency following the season on November 6.

+On March 17, 2024, Wisler announced his retirement from professional baseball via an Instagram post.